 Religious Training Colleges were included from the very beginning and continued throughout.

 - Westcott House Woodpeckers 1921 – 1950’s

 - ,, Woodpigeon

 Many Patrols had greatly reduced numbers during he later war, some only had one member, and merged for activities during this period.
 Trinity, Queens, Jesus and Caius were reported as having ‘met regularly’ in 1943.
 Relocated Colleges were added to the list and a reference to ‘all London Colleges’ may suggest others without Rover Crew. – part of the LSE, King’s College London Law school and some medical Colleges are also recorded.
 A figure of 2000 students remained until 1945 (http://www.british-history.ac.uk/vch/cambs/vol3/pp307-312) .The three Colleges below were active in the inter-patrols competition and listed within Scouting records.

 - QMC 1942 – 1945

 An awareness of the need of ‘Church Training Colleges’ divided them initially between the sub sets of Patrols (sections), but in 1934 also prompted the consideration of making them a separate sub set.
 It is not yet clear to what extent these College patrols were active after the war or in the case of St Edmund’s House at all.
 Ridley Hall is missing from the 1947 list but was included in a 1950 list.

 - Wesley & Westcott

 At the introduction of Guides into the mix the following were added to the lists and also recorded in the Rover Scout records.
-It was noted that (at this date) no members (Rovers or Squires) were recorded from these Colleges, but as this was from a Rover record and the Colleges female only at that date it is unsurprising.
+It was noted that (at this date) no members (Rovers or Squires) were recorded from these Colleges, but as this was from a Rover record and the Colleges then women only it is unsurprising.
 Not everyone was in favour of the new mixed Club.